 One of the wondrous things about watching kids grow is seeing them learn to figure stuff out on their own.
+What no one tells you is how quickly they go from sitting to crawling to devouring that smash cake at their first birthday.
 As they transition from adorable little lumps to sentient creatures interested in the world around them, it can be irresistible to help them along their journey by throwing all kinds of stuff their way.
 Rattles, lovies, crinkly sheep, avocados that make music, worms that glow — there’s a plethora of educational toys for 1 year olds on the market, and it can be overwhelming to figure out which toys are appropriate to gift a developing toddler.

 “One-year-olds are extremely active at this time in their lives,” says Monica J. Sutton, a New York and New Jersey based Early Childhood and Special Education expert.
 “They are moving, pushing, pulling, taking things apart and putting them together.
 Your little one may have just started walking or is on the verge of walking, so they need some toys to encourage them to be mobile.”
 Sutton recommends gifting toys that encourage open-ended play as well as shape sorters, walkers, and sensory board books with bright colors and different textures.
 “Children can control board books a little easier and turn the pages for a new surprise every time,” Sutton says.

 With all these recommendations in mind, Scary Mommy has curated the development toys that make the best gifts for 1 year olds.

 Play Sets For Infants

 “Toys such as play sets encourage children to explore and play naturally,” Sutton says.
 “They can pull, push, bang, turn, and discover many different ways to manipulate play set toys.”